Usage of the node

 border padding

 The border padding setting is only relevant if your input matte is touching any of the edges of the image.
 If it is, then some extra inpainting steps needs to be performed and it’s here the “border padding” is relevant.
-If you are getting artefacts at the image edge in the matte region, such as black bleed-ins, then try to increase/change the border padding.
-The default value is 64 pixels.
+If you are getting artifacts at the image edge in the matte region, such as black bleed-ins, then try to increase/change the border padding.
+The default value is 32 pixels.

 matte dilation